ollyvent/console-finances/README.md

 # console-finances

 ## Instructions
 A a developer, I have been given a dataset composed of arrays with two fields: Date and Profit/Losses.
-My taske here is to analyse the records provided by writing Javascript code to solve the user's problems.
+My task here is to analyse the records provided by writing Javascript code to solve the user's problems.

 ## Challenge
 The following challenges  are addressed as per the user's needs: